-2. The approved private school shall submit documents to the Assistant Commissioner, Division of Finance that substantiate the need for additional space.
+2. The approved private school for students with disabilities shall submit documents to the Assistant Commissioner, Division of Finance that substantiate the need for additional space.

-(e) An approved private school for the disabled shall ensure that its employees provide:
+(e) An approved private school for students with disabilities shall ensure that its employees provide: